kaidez/angular-cordova-playground/NOTES.md

 # NOTES

-* Angular likes to fail silently sometimes...make sure that your quotes are closed, that you don't use quotes where you don't need them, etc.
+* Angular likes to fail silently sometimes...make sure that your quotes are closed, that you don't use quotes where you don't need them, that you've created a controller, etc.

 * excellent templating engine with `{{ }}` embedded in the HTML